oblac/jodd-site/content/db/2+dbquery.md

 # DbQuery

 `DbQuery` is an enhanced wrapper for prepared and regular JDBC statements.
 In the base scenario, it can be used anywhere where JDBC statements would be used.
 Nevertheless, `DbQuery` provides some additional very convenient features.

 ## Basic usage

-Basic way how `DbQuery` can be created is by providing database connection.
-Once created, it can be used similarly as JDBC statement is
+The basic way how `DbQuery` can be created is by providing database connection.
+Once created, it can be used similarly as JDBC statement is used:
-used:

 ~~~~~ java
     DbQuery query = new DbQuery(connection, "create table ...");